cagarweyne/es2015/Iterators & Generators.md

 In fact, many programming languages have shifted from iterating over data with `for` loops to using iterator objects that programmatically return the next item in a collection.
 Iterators greatly improve data processing and when they are coupled with the new array methods, the new types such as sets and maps, they become an integral part of the language.

+So far we have painted a rosy picture about iterators in ES6 without actually really understanding what they are and how we can use them.
+It's time for us now to take a deep dive into the world of Iterators and Generators in ES6.

+What are Iterators?